PierreBtz/aoc/README.md

 # aoc

-Code used to answer [Advent of Code](https://adventofcode.com) puzzles.
+This project contains a small "framework" to ease my life when solving [Advent of Code](https://adventofcode.com) puzzles.
-There is not real idea behind this code, sometimes I go for the simple, brute force approach, sometimes I choose a more subtle approach.
+It also contains my solutions.
-Only constraint I chose is to use plain Java (currently 21), no third party except for Junit.
+There is no real idea behind this code, sometimes I go for the simple, brute force approach, sometimes I choose a more subtle approach.

-Stuff that comes back is extracted into utils.
+Only constraint I chose to resolve the puzzles is to use plain Java (currently 21), no third party except for Junit.

-## Java version per year:
+## Original Java version used per year:

 * 2020: 11
 * 2021: 17